|

 would be resolved.

-Netmodem/32 10.beta4 was released in February
+Dedrick release Netmodem/32 10.beta4 in February

-1998, but Sysops were still encountering intermitant
+1998, which still encountering intermittent

 crashing of Windows, resulting in either a reboot